 Another forecast comes from Synechron, a financial services consulting and technology services provider based in New York.
 The company outlined the top trends it expects to witness in the financial services technology sector in 2019.

 A Synechron report, "Digital Strategies and Transformation 2019: Methodologies and Practical Approaches," projected four financial services priorities this year: digital business ecosystems, technology-led transformation, data as a horizontal and culture transformation.

-- RMM vendor Pulseway a toolkit to help MSPs with marketing.
+- RMM vendor Pulseway a introduced toolkit to help MSPs with marketing.
 The MSP Toolkit offers a growing library of marketing resources and tutorials, as well as customizable digital marketing campaigns, Pulseway said.
 Pulseway users can access the MSP Toolkit via the RMM tool's interface.
-According a survey of Pulseway's customer base, seven out of 10 MSPs cited lead and demand generation as a challenge.
+According to a survey of Pulseway's customer base, seven out of 10 MSPs cited lead and demand generation as a challenge.
 Additionally, six out 10 MSPs use an outmoded lead-generation model, Pulseway said.

 - MSP software firm Datto unveiled the latest version of its remote monitoring and management platform, Datto RMM.
 Datto RMM 6.5 bolsters cybersecurity and remote endpoint software patch management capabilities, the company said.